 Each participant is considered to be on a private excursion and remains solely responsible for any accidents in which he or she may be involved.
 No responsibility can be accepted for participants becoming lost, stranded, injured... or worse.

-Participants will be responsible for printing their own course maps/cue sheets/or downloading the gps files prior to the event.
+Participants will be responsible for printing their own course maps/cue sheets/or downloading the GPS files prior to the event.
 These will be your primary navigational tools.
-The course will have limited markings and/or rest stops at crucial intersections.
-Flagging and arrows will be used to mark the routes at unmanned intersections (and the turnaround point for the Secret Pass out-and-back).
+The course will be well marked at critical locations, but it is imperative that riders be cognizant of their surroundings and be able to recognize critical features from the maps, GPS files, cue sheets, etc.

 Do Not rely solely on course markings for navigation.
 Use the map, cue sheets, and GPS!
 Participants should load the route into their GPS prior to the event to assist in navigation.
-If you use your GPS for navigation, be familiar with your specific model – some units only display the route (without the benefit of showing other roads or intersections, and they only squawk at you after you’re 100m off-course) and some only provide turn-by-turn directions through an additional app.
+Be familiar with your specific GPS device – some units only display the route (without the benefit of showing other roads or intersections, and they only squawk at you after you’re 100m off-course) and some only provide turn-by-turn directions through an additional app.

 Helmets are mandatory.
 Period.